keliankaz/recast/README.md

 # Flexible and Scalable Earthquake Forecasting
 This repository includes the reference material for *Using deep-learning for flexible and scalable earthquake forecasting* by Kelian Dascher-Cousineau, Oleksandr Shchur, Emily Brodsky, and Stephan Günnemann.
 Neural Temporal Point Process (NTPP) models provide an alternative approach to earthquake forecasting.
-Here, present an implementation of an NTPP, the Recurrent Earthquake foreCAST (RECAST).
+Here, we present an implementation of an NTPP, the Recurrent Earthquake foreCAST (RECAST).

 The code includes: